 Somalis in Ontario

-The growing-Somali community in Ontario has grown significantly over the years, with Toronto and Ottawa being the first places Somali people settle when arriving in Canada.
+The growing Somali community in Ontario has grown significantly over the years, with Toronto and Ottawa being the first places Somali people settle when arriving in Canada.
 According to the 2021 census, Ontario is home to one of Canada’s largest Somali communities, with 41,640 Somalis residing in the province.
 Of this population, 22,070 are women, and 19,575 are men.
 The Somali community in Ontario has made significant contributions to Canadian society, including establishing successful businesses and organizations.

 Somali Population in Ontario (2021 Census)

 Toronto has the largest Somali community in Canada, with 19,810 residents identifying as Somali, according to the 2021 census.
 The community is concentrated in north metropolitan Toronto, with half of the population living in Etobicoke.
-Other areas with significant Somali people include North York, Malton, York, and Scarborough.
+Other areas with significant Somali populations include North York, Malton, York, and Scarborough.
 Many Somalis in Toronto live in rented accommodations, particularly high-rise apartments, with the choice of settlement area influenced by the desire to be closer to fellow Somalis.

 Despite facing challenges, such as navigating the Canadian immigration system and establishing themselves in a new country, the Somali community in Toronto has created successful businesses, schools, and organizations.
 The Somali-Canadian Association of Etobicoke is one such organization that has been helping Somalis integrate into Canadian society since its establishment.